aedenj/apache-flink-starter/README.md

 cd ~/projects/apache-flink-starter;./gradlew build;docker-compose up
 ```

 Now you have a multi-node Kafka cluster and Flink job cluster.
+See the [Kafka cluster repo](https://github.com/aedenj/kafka-cluster-starter) for its operating details.

 ## Running Your App